luipemb/CC-Lib-Guide/Root Commands/Guide.md

 - Manages CC:Tweaked file system in one line.
 - Basics:
-  - "file" Is the file's name where you will perform the change.
+  - **"file"** - Is the file's name where you will perform the change.
-  - "act" Means what you are going to perform (write, read, etc).
+  - **"act"** - Means what you are going to perform (write, read, etc).
-  - "v" Means what will be used for the action (usually strings).
+  - **"v"** - Means what will be used for the action (usually strings).
-  - "t" Stands for "table".
+  - **"t"** - Stands for "table".
 In case you are going to perform the change in a specific table, you should mention its name.
-  - (Special) this() - When performing changes in unnmaed tables.
+  - **(Special) this()** - When performing changes in unnmaed tables.
 Still have limitations, and I'm aware of them.
 It will definetly change in the next update.
   - Note: Some aspects may be a bit confusing.
 Everything will be simplified in further updates.

 - Variables for "act":